adrianrb469/cryptography/qkd/README.md

    # or
    jupyter notebook lab.ipynb
    ```
-4. Run the cells to see the BB84 simulation in action
+4. Execute the cells to observe the BB84 simulation in action

 ## Key Concepts Demonstrated